-Unsatisfactory Basic Proficient Distinguished Teachers do not have a Some teachers do not have Teachers have a deep Administrators and teaching basic understanding of the a deep understanding of the understanding of the staff share a deep standards they teach. standards they teach. standards they teach. understanding of standards Attempts have been made Instructional practices do not Administrators and/or in order to promote crossto build capacity with the always reflect intellectually instructional leadership are curricular and grade-level standards, but the challenging and authentic able to support teachers learning.
-Extensive strategies shared have learning experiences. with their standards and implementation of diverse been inappropriate and Administrators and/or are willing to help teachers and content-relevant inconsistent.
-The instructional leadership lack through modeling, co- strategies and best practices facilitation of content-based the ability to support all teaching, or coaching.
-Best of content delivery are used learning as it is appropriate teachers in their contents, practices are shared with to facilitate learning.
-Multiple to the student population is and only help those contents teachers and teachers are and ongoing assessments lacking.
-Multiple or ongoing they have background expected to use these are used and have been assessments to measure teaching.
-The plan to strategies to deliver shown to improve the student knowledge are facilitate relevant content- instruction.
-A plan to use academic performance of used sporadically and do based standards is present, various content-based each student.
-The not effectively monitor but is vague, limited in scope materials is present, and understanding and use of student learning.
-Formative and is not successful in sufficiently meets the formative assessment is assessment is not used raising student achievement. needs of most learners.
-A used by all staff members, correctly and technology is Multiple assessments are plan for using assessments as well as ongoing training to not used to enhance used to measure to improve student address how teachers teaching and learning. understanding; however, achievement is in place. should be changing what they do not target all learning Formative assessment is they're doing during styles or do not promote used by most staff instruction to promote improvement.
-Formative members to differentiate teaching and learning. assessment and technology and/or reteach.
-Technology Technology is used to are used by some staff, but is used to facilitate learning facilitate learning in all not with fidelity. in classrooms with stakeholders, including students. students, staff, and parents.
+Proficient Distinguished Unsatisfactory Basic Administrators and teaching staff Teachers do not have a basic Some teachers do not have a deep Teachers have a deep understanding of the standards they understanding of the standards they understanding of the standards they share a deep understanding of teach.
+Attempts have been made to teach.
+Instructional practices do not teach.
+Administrators and/or standards in order to promote build capacity with the standards. always reflect intellectually instructional leadership are able to cross-curricular and grade-level but the strategies shared have been challenging and authentic learning support teachers with their learning.
+Extensive implementation of diverse and content-relevant inappropriate and inconsistent.
+The experiences.
+Administrators and/or standards and are willing to help facilitation of content-based learning instructional leadership lack the teachers through modeling, costrategies and best practices of as it is appropriate to the student ability to support all teachers in their teaching, or coaching.
+Best content delivery are used to facilitate learning.
+Multiple and population is lacking.
+Multiple or contents, and only help those practices are shared with teachers and teachers are expected to use ongoing assessments to measure contents they have background ongoing assessments are used and teaching.
+The plan to facilitate student knowledge are used these strategies to deliver have been shown to improve the sporadically and do not effectively relevant content-based standards is instruction.
+A plan to use various academic performance of each monitor student learning.
+Formative present, but is vaque, limited in content-based materials is present. student.
+The understanding and use assessment is not used correctly and sufficiently meets the needs of of formative assessment is used by scope and is not successful in and technology is not used to raising student achievement. most learners.
+A plan for using all staff members, as well as assessments to improve student ongoing training to address how enhance teaching and learning.
+Multiple assessments are used to measure understanding; however, achievement is in place.
+Formative teachers should be changing what they do not target all learning styles assessment is used by most staff they're doing during instruction to members to differentiate and/or or do not promote improvement. promote teaching and learning.
+Technology is used to facilitate reteach.
+Technology is used to Formative assessment and technology are used by some staff, facilitate learning in classrooms with learning in all stakeholders. students. including students, staff, and but not with fidelity. parents.